|

 Fisherfield Five(Six) Route |

 Monday, 18 August 2025I received a phone call at 7am.
 Gregor had spent the night in the Shenaval Bothy, in Fisherfield, after driving up on Sunday afternoon.
-He had run the Scottish Half Marathon in Musselburgh, coming third in a respectable 1 hour 9 minutes and driven 225 miles to Dundonnell and then walked into Shenaval.
+He had run the Scottish Half Marathon in Musselburgh, coming third in a respectable 1 hour 9 minutes, and then driven 225 miles to Dundonnell, where he walked into Shenavall.
 He wanted to know the best way up Beinn a' Chlaidheimh, the recently deleted Munro that was the first of the six Fisherfield Mountains to be climbed today.
 I had told him that it was a better route than the direct slog up to Am Briseadh.
-Beinn a' Chlaidheimh is a wonderful viewpoint although there are some crags that have to be negotiated first.
-He had got that far but had not downloaded a route for the Fisherfield round, could I send him one.
+Beinn a' Chlaidheimh is a wonderful viewpoint, although it requires navigating some crags first.
+He had got that far but had not downloaded a route for the Fisherfield round.
+Could I send him one?
 Nowhere entices me more than Fisherfield, so I plotted a route from my memory of five previous rounds of these spectacular mountains and sent it via WhatsApp.

-John and I repeated the jaunt in May 1995 along with Keith for the first day.
+John and I repeated the jaunt in May 1995, along with Keith for the first day.
 We climbed An Teallach from Dundonnell and dropped down to Shenavall.
 I had met W.H.
-Murray, the celebrated mountaineer and author the night before at the premiere of the film Rob Roy that he had scripted.
-He signed his book for me and on hearing I was going to Fisherfield urged me to climb Beinn Dearg Mhor as the finest of the Corbetts.
+Murray, the celebrated mountaineer and author, the night before at the premiere of the film Rob Roy that he had scripted.
+He signed his book for me and, on hearing I was going to Fisherfield, urged me to climb Beinn Dearg Mhor as the finest of the Corbetts.
 We did, along with Beinn Dearg Beag, topping out at 10 pm on a glorious May evening.
-We camped by Loch Beinn Dearg and then climbed the Fisherfield Six in an anti-clockwise round on another perfect day.
+We camped on the descent by Loch Beinn Dearg and then climbed the Fisherfield Six in an anti-clockwise round on another perfect day.

 My most recent foray was in 2013 from Poolewe.
 I had wanted to climb three corbetts as well, so Keith and I started late afternoon, climbed Beinn Airigh Charr on the way to a camp at Carnmore and then made a clockwise circuit of the Fisherfield Munros and Beinn a' Chaisgein Mor in conditions that were better than perfect.
-A' Mhaighdean was absolutely stunning in the early morning and late evening light, and Beinn Dearg Mhor looked magnificent, a suitable peak for W.H.
+A' Mhaighdean was absolutely stunning in the early morning and late evening light, and Beinn Dearg Mhor looked magnificent, a peak to remember for W.H.
 Murray.
-Beinn Lair was in the spotlight of the setting sun and sorely tempting.
+Beinn Lair was in the spotlight of the setting sun and sorely tempting, but it was 10 pm by the time I arrived back at the tent.
 We had planned to climb it the next day, but heavy rain and low cloud made it seem a sacrilege to climb.
-We spent the morning walking out in a downpour, my desire to revisit these magnificent mountains was undiminished.
-Gregor's adventure today became my virtual round of Fisherfield.
+We spent the morning walking out in a downpour, and my desire to revisit these magnificent mountains was undiminished.
+Gregor's adventure today became my virtual round of Fisherfield as I plotted the route and raided my memory bank.

 |